dorshinar/blog/content/blog/themes-using-css-variables/themes-using-css-variables.md

 ---
 title: Themes Using CSS Variables and React Context
 date: "2019-09-23"
 description: "CSS variables are awesome!
-We can integrate them beautifully with react Context for a super easy way to theme our application."
+We can integrate them beautifully with React Context for a super easy way to theme our application."
 slug: /themes-using-css-variables-and-react-context
 ---